Access Hollywood, Access Daily: Entertainment series renewed until 2025 - canceled + TV shows renewed | ExBulletin

 ABOUT NBC-OWNED TV STATIONS

 NBC Owned Television Stations, part of the NBCUniversal Owned Television Stations division of NBCUniversal, includes 12 local television stations and a regional news network serving the country’s largest markets including New York, Los Angeles, Chicago, Philadelphia, Dallas-Fort Worth, San Francisco Bay Area, Boston, Washington, DC, Miami-Fort Lauderdale, San Diego and Connecticut, as well as Puerto Rico.
 The stations produce and broadcast over 17,000 hours of local news and information and corporate journalism programs annually that are important and relevant to the communities they serve, delivering them across multiple online platforms, on social and digital media out of home.
-The division also operates COZI TV (cozitv.com), a nationwide network that brings viewers some of America’s most beloved and iconic blockbuster TV shows and movies, as well as the style production company of life, LX.TV, and the internal marketing and promotion company, NBCUniversal Skycastle.
+The division also operates COZI TV (cozitv.com), a nationwide network that brings viewers some of the Americas’ most beloved and iconic blockbuster TV shows and movies, as well as the lifestyle production company, LX.TV, and the internal marketing and promotion company, NBCUniversal Skycastle.

 ABOUT NBCUNIVERSAL SYNDICATION STUDIOS